oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 If sent by a client, it is coded 0x0000 and is not relevant; if sent by a GW, it contains the topic alias value assigned to the topic name included in the Topic Name field.

-#### 3.1.7.3 Packet Id
+#### 3.1.7.3 Correlation Id

-Should be coded such that it can be used to identify the corresponding REGACK packet.
+A byte of data to be used to correlate a packet request to an equivalent packet response.
+It should be populated with ideally a random integer value between 0-255 and be coded such that it can be used to identify the corresponding REGACK packet.

 #### 3.1.7.4 Topic Name